weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 <GraphQLFiltersGroup/>

-This results in the following.
-Note that publications `International New York Times`, `The New York Times Company` and `New York Times` are merged.
-The property values that do not have an exact overlap will all be shown, with the value of the most central concept before the brackets.
+The query merges the results for `International New York Times`, `The New York Times Company` and `New York Times`.
+The central concept, `The New York Times Company` is given first.
+Related property values follow in parentheses.

 <details>
   <summary>Expected response</summary>